LAS VEGAS, Nev. - Like a lot of kids, Patrice Bergeron grew up playing sports video games.

-The results were announced Tuesday after the NHL awards show where Bergeron won the Selke Trophy as the league's top defensive forward.
+The results were announced Tuesday during the NHL awards show where Bergeron won the Selke Trophy as the league's top defensive forward.

 Fans were able to vote until June 1 via social media on Instagram and Twitter using the hashtags #NHL15Bergeron and #NHL15Subban.

 "It is pretty amazing," said Bergeron.
 "If you look at all the past winners, it's very humbling to now be part of that list."